 5. Add nutrients and fertilizers to the soil

 Provide a composition of 65% topsoil and 35% perlite.
-This will ensure a better drainage for the root of the plants.
+This will ensure better drainage for the root of the plants.
 In addition, a mixture of compost with peat moss will add more nutrients to the soil.Spread two inches of gravel in the bottom of the planter.
-Then fill the planter with a potting mix that is rich in organic matter and is well drained.
+Then fill the planter with a potting mix that is rich in organic matter and is well-drained.
 Leave a minimum of 2 inches of soil space above the edge of the planter.Be sure to set the tuber on top of the potting mix.
-There should be a distance of maximum 2 inches of soil over the top of the tuber.
+There should be a distance of a maximum of 2 inches of soil over the top of the tuber.
 Continue mixing water into the potting mix until it is properly moistened.Before you plant the peony bulbs, sprinkle some compost into the soil to add additional nutrients.
-This will help the peony bulbs to grow better.If you want to make your own soil less potting mix you can use sphagnum peat moss, compost and perlite or coarse sand.
-These types of drainage materials are very efficient to train any excess water away from the roots.Spread organic mulch or shredded bark across the top about one or two inches of soil.
+This will help the peony bulbs to grow better.If you want to make your own soil-less potting mix you can use sphagnum peat moss, compost, and perlite or coarse sand.
+These types of drainage materials are very efficient to train any excess water away from the roots.Spread organic mulch or shredded bark across the top of about one or two inches of soil.
 This will help to retain its moisture.
 Try not to apply mulch directly to the stems.You may apply a low nitrogen fertilizer like 5-10-10 monthly.
 Spread it after dissolving one tablespoon of water-soluble fertilizer per gallon of water.
 As a result, you will have better peony blooms during the season.

 Take Care of the Peonies